Skip to main content

 Education Outreach

 The World Affairs Council of Palm Beach is dedicated to academic outreach through curricula for young adults at the high school and college levels.
 We invite interested students to attend our speaker events.
-During our 2022-2023 season, we plan to partner with high schools, colleges and universities in Palm Beach County and surrounding areas as and introduce inter and intra school debates on World Affairs.
+Our outreach includes partnering with high schools, colleges and universities in Palm Beach County and surrounding areas, as well as implementing inter and intra school debates on World Affairs.

 Academic WorldQuest: